 Should I Expect Forsus Appliance Discomfort?

-Some patients need more than traditional braces to get the smile they want.
-When a patient needs a bit more help to correct their overbite than traditional braces alone can provide, a Forsus appliance may be the right solution.
+Some patients may require more than just traditional braces to get their perfect smile.
+If a patient requires additional help correcting an overbite, a Forsus appliance may be the right solution for them.

-A Forsus appliance is a spring coil rod that attaches to the patient’s braces on their upper first molar and their lower arch.
-The force from the spring coil helps move the patient’s upper molars back and their lower arch forward into the desired alignment.
+In layman’s terms, a Forsus appliance is a spring coil that is attached to your braces on the upper first molar and the lower arch.
+The force from the spring coil helps move your upper molars back and your lower arch forward to create the desired alignment over time.

-Everyone’s mouth is different, and the best way to determine if a Forsus appliance is right for you or your child is to schedule a consultation appointment with an orthodontist.
-At the consultation appointment, the orthodontist will be able to give a better idea if a Forsus appliance may be a proper treatment option for you or your child.
+Each patient will require a personalized orthodontic treatment that’s best suited for their teeth and mouth.
+The best way to determine if the Forsus appliance is right for you or your child is to schedule a consultation appointment with us.
+During the consultation, we’ll be able to give you a better idea of whether the Forsus appliance is what you or your child needs.

-To schedule an appointment with an orthodontist to see if a Forsus appliance may be right for you or your child, you can book an appointment online with Dr. Kendra Pratt’s friendly team.
-Alternatively, feel free to call Dr. Kendra Pratt’s orthodontic team directly at 281-367-0050 (Woodlands) or 936-596-1200 (Montgomery).
+If you would like to find out more about the Forsus appliance, schedule a consultation appointment with our office to see if a Forsus appliance is the right treatment for you or your child.
+You can schedule an appointment with any one of Dr. Kendra Pratt’s friendly team members by calling us at 281-367-0050 (Woodlands) or 936-596-1200 (Montgomery).

 Interested in getting the right orthodontic treatment for you or your child?
 Book an appointment with us and we’ll help you get a perfect smile.